caltechlibrary/ames/README.md

 range (1977-1978)
 - Some reports include a -group option to return just the records with a specific group name.
 Surround long names with quotes (e.g. "Keck Institute for Space Studies")
-- Some reports include a -item_type option to return just records with a specific item type.
+- Some reports include a -item option to return just records with a specific item type.
 Supported types include:
     - CaltechDATA item types (Dataset, Software, ...)
     - CaltechAUTHORS item types (article, monograph, ...)